-- Have hinged channel cover and split fitting covers for 12x4, 6x4, and 4x4 systems protect cabling and provide easy access for future cabling revisions and additions. - Feature QuikLock TM assembly features that have built-in bend radius control and that eliminates or minimizes the need for tools to assemble the system. - QuikLock To Couplers and Brackets require less than - Have available multiple spillout options to provide versatility in making transitions to various equipment and rack configurations.
+- Be comprised of fittings, channel, couplers and brackets designed to segregate, route, and protect fiber optic and high performance copper cabling. - Be available in sizes 24x4, 12x4, 6x4, 4x4, and 2x2. - Have hinged channel cover and split fitting covers for 12x4, 6x4, and 4x4 systems protect cabling and provide easy access for future cabling revisions and additions. - Feature QuikLock TM assembly features that have built-in bend radius control and that eliminates or minimizes the need for tools to assemble the system. - QuikLock The Couplers and Brackets require less than - Have available multiple spillout options to provide versatility in making transitions to various equipment and rack configurations. - Be part of an integrated system compatible with Panduit ☉ Fiber-Duct TM 4x4 and 2x2 Routing Systems, CabRunner☉, and Wyr-Grid ☉ Overhead Routing Systems, cable management and racks.

-13 Substitution Policy
+17 Substitution Policy